 3) The Royal College of Obstetricians & Gynaecologists (RCOG) provide a number of online ‘patient information leaflets’ on various topics ranging from basic pregnancy advice to more complex conditions and procedures providing you with the most up-to-date research and guidelines available.
 A word of advice, don’t go reading about conditions you don’t have and procedures you don’t need – you’ll only freak yourself out.

 4) A little self-promotion here, but we at Baby2Body promise to give you unbiased, evidence-based information to keep you happy and healthy throughout your pregnancy.
 When it comes to medical advice and guidance, the best person to talk to is your doctor as they will know what it is best for you and your unique situation.
 But when it comes to optimizing your health and lifestyle, we’ve got you covered.
 Make sure to download the Baby2Body app for pregnancy and your first three years of motherhood!

 There are lots of ‘mummy forums’ popping up all over the internet, which can be a great place for sharing feelings and meeting other soon-to-be mums – but it’s also creating a worrying trend.
 Pseudo-medical advice being given over these forums is on the rise as there is no real regulation of what is being said or whether or not it is correct.

 Avoid accepting medical advice or self-diagnose based on information from these sites.
 If you are concerned about anything, talk to a medical professional.
 It is also worth noting that people love to tell their birth/pregnancy horror stories, in graphic, gory detail on these forums.
 Avoid.
 At all costs.
-People rarely share their normal, wonderful birth experiences so the horror stories seem disproportionate and will only cause unnecessary upset and anxiety.
+People rarely share their normal, wonderful birth experiences so the horror stories seem disproportionate, although they are not representative of the typical experience.
+Poring over these stories will only rarely provide valuable information and it will be more likely to cause unnecessary upset and anxiety.